williammunozr/gcp-certifications-notes/gcp-ce/organizations_and_iam.md

 ### Folders

 - Folders are the building blocks of multilayer organizational hierarchies.
+- Folders are useful for grouping departments, and other groups manage their projects separately.
 - Organizations contain folders.
 - Folders can contain other folders or projects.
 - Folders are optional and do not have to be used.